markusressel/idotmatrix-api-client/README.md

 See [example_digital_picture_frame.py](./example_digital_picture_frame.py)
 for more details on how to use it.

+The `DigitalPictureFrame` can

+* display a static list of images and/or GIFs
+* watch one or more directories for images and GIFs
+* automatically reconnect to the device in case of an error or connection loss

 ## Roadmap

 If you want to contribute please focus on the reverse-engineering part because my personal skills are not that good.